martapanc/things.martacodes.it/src/content/updates/team-offsite-in-austin.md

 image: https://res.cloudinary.com/dwrurydlt/image/upload/v1731785973/Updates/Austin_tu5pzu.webp
 ---

-It' time for my first offsite event with Appetize - this time the location is Austin, Texas 🤠
+It's time for my first offsite event with Appetize - this time the location is Austin, Texas 🤠

 I'm very excited to meet the rest of the team in person for the first time after joining the company and to plan together the next few months of work!